SOLVED: Steam Deck Update Error

 Follow these steps to fix the update error on your Steam Deck:

-1. Make sure that you are not running out of disk space on your Steam Deck.
+1. Ensure you are not running out of disk space on your Steam Deck.
 If you are, delete some games or clear the shader cache.

 2. Verify your internet connection’s speed and confirm that you have enough bandwidth.
 Also, make sure that no other devices are downloading excessive data.

-3. Ultimately, open the network ports required by Steam on your internet router.
+3. Open the network ports required by Steam on your internet router.

 Check Your Internet Connection